 Emanuel Ax first captured public attention in 1974 when, aged 25, he won the first Arthur Rubinstein International Piano Competition in Tel Aviv.
 Five years later he took the coveted Avery Fisher Prize in New York.
 He has been an exclusive Sony Classical artist since 1987, making his debut on that label with a collection of Chopin scherzos and mazurkas.
-His recent releases include a two-piano programme (with Yefim Bronfman) of works by Brahms, period-instrument performances of Chopin's complete works for piano and orchestra with the OAE under Sir Charles Mackerras, and the Brahms Piano Concerto No. 2 with Bernard Haitink and the Boston Symphony.
-Other notable recordings are a Grammy-award winning album of Haydn Piano Sonatas, the two Liszt concertos paired with the Schoenberg Concerto, three solo Brahms albums, an album of tangos by Astor Piazzolla and a recording of John Adams' "Century Rolls" with the Cleveland Orchestra for Nonesuch.
+His recent releases include a two-piano programme (with Yefim Bronfman) of works by Brahms, period-instrument performances of Chopin's complete works for piano and orchestra with the OAE under Sir Charles Mackerras' baton, and the Brahms Piano Concerto No. 2 with Bernard Haitink and the Boston Symphony.
+Other notable recordings are a Grammy-award winning album of Haydn Piano Sonatas, the two Liszt Concertos paired with the Schoenberg Concerto, three solo Brahms albums, an album of tangos by Astor Piazzolla and a recording of John Adams' "Century Rolls" with the Cleveland Orchestra for Nonesuch.

 Recent highlights for Emanuel Ax have included a season-long "Perspectives" series at Carnegie Hall, New York, focusing on the music of Debussy and featuring Ax in orchestral performances, a solo recital and three chamber concerts.
-For the 2005/6 season he was appointed "Pianist in Residence" at the Berlin Philharmonic, performing under Sir Simon Rattle in Berlin and New York and in four chamber concerts with members of the orchestra.
+For the 2005/6 season he was appointed "Pianist in Residence" at the Berlin Philharmonic, performing under Sir Simon Rattle's baton in Berlin and New York and in four chamber concerts with members of the orchestra.
 Other recent engagements include Ax's collaboration with the Mark Morris Dance Group, playing Mozart Piano Concerti in a series of performances at the Lincoln Center in New York, the Barbican Theatre in London and at Peter Sellars' "New Crowned Hope" Mozart Festival in Vienna.